 Darth Vadar turns out to be a powerful Judas Iscariot-like character who has given in to the "dark side of The Force", turning out to be Luke's own father, but who continues to work loyally now for his new evil cause.
-Luke doesn't succumb to his father's attempt to woo him to the Dark Side, even as the master of the Dark Side of the Force, the supremely evil "Emperor", a Satan-persona, evil to the core, unlike Darth Vadar whose evil is tempered by certain misgivings, and who is controlled through terror by The Emperor.
+Luke doesn't succumb to his father's attempt to woo him to the Dark Side, even as the master of the Dark Side of the Force, the supremely evil "Emperor", who theologian Joel Hodge refers to as "Satan", evil to the core, unlike Darth Vadar whose evil is tempered by certain misgivings, and who is controlled through terror by The Emperor.

 The fantasy Star Wars, then, owes its popular appeal to a mixture of swashbuckling action, science fiction mystery, life and death terror, as well as a religious sub-theme which captures our hearts and imagination, with our desire to delve into the unknown and search for deeper meaning than our day to day, sometimes mundane, existence.
 It taps into our yearning for a higher purpose.
 Maybe there is a Luke Skywalker in all of us yet to be released.